 Trail running for the beginner

 Trail runners often share common traits, and this includes a desire for adventure and challenge that trail running provides.
 Most runners that try trail running are hooked almost immediately.
 Why?
 Because trail running is an activity that can be run on any trail.
-While during other sports obstacles can restrict you to specific trails.
-Trail runners luckily have the benefit to modify their foot landing and movement to help them overcome these obstacles.

 Trail runners often come in many fitness levels and shapes and sizes.
 While you don’t need to be a dedicated runner, many of those that start have never run a step before starting trail running.